-My museum visit also changed due to my relocation and in that way one of my sources of inspiration.
+My museum visits also changed due to my relocation and in that way one of my sources of inspiration.
 In Heerenveen I was a frequent visitor to Museum Belvedère, a museum of stillness.
 In Amsterdam I often visited the Rijksmuseum and the Stedelijk Museum and I became acquainted with other art forms, new media and the old masters.

-Together with my wife I had two beautiful healthy children and I had to find a new work-life balance.
+Together with my wife we had two beautiful healthy children and I had to find a new work-life balance.
 It turned out to be complicated to have the right focus with young children to do good work.
-I then temporarily stopped my visual arts practice and experimentation and started focusing on the children and commissioned work.
+I then temporarily stopped my visual arts practice and started focusing on the children and commissioned work.
 This resulted in starting an animation studio.
 This allowed me to use my creativity and it enriched my work in many ways.
 Many things come together when making animation videos.
 Image, sound, music and text.
 It also trained me to get to the point quickly and to convey stories clearly.

-During my period when I was less active with visual arts, I did work on building a larger network within the art world and the creative sector.
+During my period when I was less active with visual arts, I did work on building a larger network within the art world and in the creative sector.
 I visited openings, exhibitions and had conversations with colleagues.
-Visual art has never left me completely.
+Visual art never left me completely.

-I made my animation videos completely digitally.
+I make my animation videos completely digitally.
 I have followed the rise of digital art and NFTs with interest from the start and have found my own path in this.
 From understanding the technique, expanding my network, to selling digital works and prints.
 It became clear to me that, in addition to analogue work, I could also make digital visual art.
 I had already mastered the software when making animation videos and now I saw the possibilities it offered.

 I am interested in using codes and scripts in new ways, in combination with analogue work and as an extra tool during the creative process.
-I am also looking into AI and the role it can have in my professional practice.